From Tumblr and WhatsApp to Twitter and Snapchat, get the lowdown on the most popular apps teens use.

-Still going strong, Facebook has quite the monopoly when it comes to social media and social networking apps.
+Still going strong, Facebook has quite the monopoly when it comes to social media and social networking apps teens use.
 “I’ll add you on Facebook” has replaced asking for someone’s phone number, and suffice to say most people (parents included) on the planet (wherever it isn’t banned at least) have a Facebook account.
 It’s easy to use (even for parents) and Facebook’s in-built messaging system is a more public platform to stay in touch with people you’ve met in real life.
 Although its voice and video call functions could stand to be a bit more stable, it’s a decent app with a very large bank of stickers.
 In an update this year, they pushed out extensions and games to play with friends.

 We Heart It